-I’m sure you’ll agree with me when I say Facebook targeting requires the right technique, knowledge, and content.
+We are sure you’ll agree with us when we say Facebook targeting requires the right technique, knowledge, and content.

 Facebook targeting isn’t intuitive, and everyone has a different way of doing it, promising that their method is the best.
 You’re on a constant search for the right steps to take and guidance on exactly how you should target your ads.
 Sometimes, you’re tempted to hire someone else to do it for you because you don’t have the time, knowledge, or tools.
 But then you realize it might be more cost-effective to do it in-house.